Time Out (album): Background

-On the condition that Brubeck's group first record a conventional album of traditional songs of the American South, Gone with the Wind, Columbia president Goddard Lieberson took a chance to underwrite and release Time Out.
-It received negative reviews by critics upon its release.
-It produced a Top 40 hit single in "Take Five", composed by Paul Desmond, and the one track not written by Dave Brubeck.
+On the condition that Brubeck's group first record Gone with the Wind (a conventional album of traditional songs of the American South that received negative reviews upon its release), Columbia president Goddard Lieberson took a chance to underwrite and release Time Out.
+The album produced a Top 40 hit single in "Take Five", composed by Paul Desmond (the only album track not written by Dave Brubeck).